SAP-samples/kyma-runtime-extension-samples/keda-cron-scaler/README.md

 [KEDA](https://keda.sh/), an open-source initiative that facilitates event-driven autoscaling for Kubernetes workloads, was originally developed by Microsoft and Red Hat.
 It has since become a sandbox project under the Cloud Native Computing Foundation (CNCF).
 KEDA focuses on autoscaling applications in response to events sourced from a variety of platforms, including Kafka, RabbitMQ, and cloud-specific services such as Azure Service Bus and Google Pub/Sub.

-## The Benefits of KEDA
+### The Benefits of KEDA

 KEDA ushers in a new era of flexibility and efficiency in autoscaling.
 It enhances Kubernetes' capacity to support fine-grained autoscaling for event-driven workloads.
 Leveraging KEDA, you can dynamically scale your deployments from zero to any arbitrary number, contingent on the volume of events they are designed to process.

-## Activating the KEDA Module in SAP BTP Kyma Runtime
+### Activating the KEDA Module in SAP BTP, Kyma Runtime

 You can activate KEDA like any other module by adhering to the official guidelines on how to [enable and disable a module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module).

-## KEDA's Cron-Based Scaler
+### KEDA's Cron-Based Scaler

 KEDA offers a broad range of scaling strategies, one of which is the **cron-based scaler**.
 This scaler allows you to schedule scaling actions according to the time of day, an invaluable feature for managing predictable fluctuations in workload.

 As an illustration, the cron-based scaler enables you to:

-- **Manage High Traffic and Request Volume Peaks**: With the cron-based scaler, you can program your applications to upscale during peak hours or during high-traffic events, such as Black Friday or New Year sales.
+- **Manage High Traffic and Request Volume Peaks**: With the cron-based scaler, you can program your applications to upscale during peak hours or high-traffic events, such as Black Friday or New Year sales.
 The same functionality can be used to schedule your applications to upscale during off-peak hours for batch processing tasks.

 ![bf](assets/keda-scale-bf.png)